SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 In order to find a suitable combintaion of hyper-parameters, this process involves permuting different option combinations from Table @tbl:sweepparam before we select a configuration^[All non-output neurons use Leaky ReLU activation per @maas_rectifier_2013 and we use AdamW optimizer [@kingma_adam_2014; @loshchilov_decoupled_2017].] from the 1,500 candidate models.
 Finally, with meta-parameters chosen, we can then retrain on all available data ahead of simulations.

 ## Simulation
-After training machine learning models using historical data, predictions of future distributions feed into Monte Carlo simulations [@metropolis_beginning_1987; @kwiatkowski_monte_2022].
-This happens for five individual years separately in both the 2030 and 2050 CHC-CMIP6 series [@williams_high_2024] as described in Figure @fig:pipeline.
+After training machine learning models using historical data, predictions of future distributions feed into Monte Carlo simulations [@metropolis_beginning_1987; @kwiatkowski_monte_2022] as described in Figure @fig:pipeline.
+This happens for five individual years separately in both the 2030 and 2050 CHC-CMIP6 series [@williams_high_2024].

 ![Model pipeline overview diagram.
 Code released as open source.](./img/pipeline.png "Model pipeline overview diagram.
 Code released as open source."){ width=80% #fig:pipeline }

-With trials consisting of sampling at the neighborhood scale, this approach allows us to consider many possible values to understand what the distribution of outcomes may look like in the future for each neighborhood.
+With trials consisting of sampling at the neighborhood scale, this approach allows us to consider a distribution of future outcomes for each neighborhood.
 These results then enable us to make statistical statements about systems-wide institution-relevant events such as claims rate.

 ### Trials
 Each trial in the Monte Carlo involves multiple sampling operations.
 First, we sample climate variables and model error residuals to propagate uncertainty [@yanai_estimating_2010].
-Next, we also draw multiple times to approximate the size of an insured unit.
+Next, we draw multiple times to approximate the size of an insured unit.
 These drawn values are averaged to simulate a portfolio effect.
 Note that the size but not location of insured units is publicly disclosed.
 Therefore, we first draw the geographic size of an insured unit randomly from historic data [@rma_statecountycrop_2024].
 Afterwards, we can then draw yields from the neighborhood distribution with the number of samples dependent on that insured unit size.

 ### Statistical tests
 Altogether, this approach simulates each insured unit individually per year.
 Having found these outcomes as a distribution, we can then evaluate these results probabilistically.
-For example, we determine significance both in this paper and our interactive tools via Bonferroni-corrected [@bonferroni_il_1935] Mann Whitney U [@mann_test_1947] per neighborhood per year (selected as variance may differ between the two expected and counterfactual sets) [@mcdonald_handbook_2014].
-Note that, though offering predictions at 30 meter scale, the granularity of the response variable may influence statistical power.
-SYCM uses Daymet variables at 1 km resolution [@thornton_daymet_2014] and, thus, we more conservatively assume this 1km granularity in determining sample sizes for the purposes of statistical tests.
+For example, we determine significance both in this paper and our interactive tools via Bonferroni-corrected [@bonferroni_il_1935] Mann Whitney U [@mann_test_1947] per neighborhood per year, a configuration selected as variance may differ between the two expected and counterfactual sets [@mcdonald_handbook_2014].
+The granularity of the response variable may influence statistical power and, as SYCM uses Daymet variables at 1 km resolution [@thornton_daymet_2014], we more conservatively assume this 1km granularity in determining sample sizes for the purposes of statistical tests.

 ## Evaluation
 We choose our model using each candidate's capability to predict into future years, a task representative of the Monte Carlo simulations [@brownlee_what_2020]: